 You can’t miss the Church of San Cristobal, which has an eclectic architectural style with Chinese influences much different than most churches in Mexico.

-This mountain town offers a cooler climate, so it’s a perfect place to go hiking by waterfalls.
+This mountain town offers a cooler climate, so it’s a perfect place for hiking by waterfalls.

 Nearby to the town is an adventure park called Mundo Aventura, where you can soak in the incredible natural scenery.
-There’s a 1150-long bridge you can cross over at the park, offering stunning views.
+There you can find an 1150-long bridge you can cross at the park, offering stunning views.

-How to get there: From Guadalajara, it’s a two-hour drive.
-You can rent a car or join a guided tour below that takes you to the town and eco-park.
+From Guadalajara, it’s a two-hour drive.
+You can rent a car or join this guided tour below that takes you to the town and eco-park.

 tapapa pueblo magicos jalisco